 We’re working with the Environment Agency to install an eel bypass at the Cascade.

-We're making films of our livestock, such as our Oxford Sandy and Black pigs at play.
+We're making films of our livestock, such as our pigs at play.

 The team are putting together a wider program of children’s activities to encourage more outdoors play.

-There will be a new playhouse and wildlife spotting area in the Spinney behind the outbuildings.
+We're improving the wildlife spotting area and playhouse in the Spinney behind the stables.

-We’re sourcing more locally-produced items and Charlecote exclusives.
+We’re sourcing more locally-produced items and Charlecote exclusives for the Servants' Hall shop.

-The local produce shop has been relocated from the Gatehouse.
-You’ll find local produce in the Pantry Shop opposite the entrance to the Victorian Kitchen now.
+You’ll find local produce including our award-winning venison, hogget and honey in the Pantry Shop opposite the entrance to the Victorian Kitchen now.

 - We’ll be using the Orangery as an exhibition space for photographs and artwork from local artists and photographers.